jzhangg917/isodash/README.md

 4. **Today's Snapshot**
    - A compact, grid-based layout displaying key statistics such as available capacity, forecasted peak demand, surplus capacity, and yesterday's peak demand.
    - Uses a combination of Tailwind CSS and custom CSS for styling.
+   - **Enhancements**: Improved layout for readability and consistency.

+5. **Buttons**
+   - "More Real-Time Data" and "Morning Report" buttons are styled with rounded edges and padding for better aesthetics and consistency with the theme.

 ## Next Steps
 1. **Data Integration**